Description

 33. The cat with chronic vomiting

-34. The cat with acute
+34. The cat with acute diarrhea

 35. The cat with chronic small bowel diarrhea